 - The factors that affect urbanisation have been identified as having a significant impact on the urban population at district level, i.e., income levels, rural population, education score, land size, population growth rates, population density levels, and protests.
-Improvements in these factors can help improve urbanisation. - According to the results from the district-level evaluation, a 1 per cent increase in urban population leads to a 0.26 per cent decrease in income on average, while a 1 per cent increase in rural population leads to a 0.08 per cent decrease in income levels on average, which states that population expansion needs to be controlled across Pakistan. - A 1 per cent increase in educational scores of the districts leads to 0.46 per cent in income levels on average, which clearly states the improvements in education system across the nation can greatly increase the average monthly income levels of the districts of Pakistan. - It is recommended that the current status of urbanisation and the trend of urban population in Pakistan be critically evaluated.
+Improvements in these factors can help improve urbanisation. - According to the results from the district-level evaluation, one percent increase in urban population leads to 0.26 percent decrease in income on average, while a one percent increase in rural population leads to 0.08 percent decrease in income levels on average, which states that population expansion needs to be controlled across Pakistan. - A one percent increase in educational scores of the districts leads to 0.46 percent in income levels on average, which clearly states the improvements in education system across the nation can greatly increase the average monthly income levels of the districts of Pakistan. - It is recommended that the current status of urbanisation and the trend of urban population in Pakistan be critically evaluated.
 This is important to understand the differentiated outcomes of different sectors of urban areas regarding the economic growth rate in Pakistan and how agglomeration economies play their role in developing the economy of Pakistan. - Lack of data availability is a big constraint towards research in Pakistan, as the data for different economic indicators, e.g., the average income levels of the districts, lacks reliability and regularity.
 It is also essential to keep the income levels of the districts in record efficiently and avoid the limitations of income evaluation methods to effectively and efficiently evaluate the productivity status of the districts of Pakistan. - Human Development and raising human capital in the districts are required in which there is a low urban population, poor education quality, and high poverty rates.
 This is crucial to raise the equality levels and diminish the inequalities amongst the districts in Pakistan.
-Re-evaluating the resource allocation for every district of Pakistan is crucial. - A 1 per cent increase in the land size of the districts leads to a 0.04 per cent decrease in income levels on average.
+Re-evaluating the resource allocation for every district of Pakistan is crucial. - A one percent increase in the land size of the districts leads to a 0.04 per cent decrease in income levels on average.
 Most of the districts that share high population and income levels share the least land size.
 Poor governance and poor political strategies eventually discourage the stable economic growth of the cities, which results in a big problem of inefficient utilisation of land in cities.
 Inefficient utilisation of land is a major cause of inefficient urbanisation patterns.